Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Estimation Strategies

 When using observational data alone, this bias typically cannot be corrected because the violation of exclusion restriction $b_2$ is unknown and cannot be estimated.
-However, approximating this violation becomes possible with experimental data: \begin{lemma} Under Assumption \ref{asmp:similarity}, the violation of exclusion restriction $b_2$ can be identified by regressing $Y_i$ on $Z_i$ using experimental data. \end{lemma} The proof of this lemma is given in the Appendix \ref{proof:violation}.
+However, approximating this violation becomes possible with experimental data by regressing $Y_i$ on $Z_i$.
+Define the probability limit of this estimated coefficient as $b_2^E$: